This project is actively being developed.

 dev: "/dev/disk/by-partlabel/swap"

-- name: ensure Linux from Scratch swap is present
+- name: ensure swap partition is mounted

 ansible.posix.mount: